10 Best Dumbbell Bicep Exercises For Home Workout

 9. Zottman Curl

-The Dumbbell Zottman Curl is one of the best variations of the standard bicep curl.
+The zottman curl is one of the best variations of the standard bicep curl.
 Invented by 19th-century strongman George Zottman.

 • The first upward portion: the regular curl, focuses on bicep strength.